Welcome to Teaching with Zoom!

 - Select Record on this Computer if you’d like to save the recording on your own computer (including to Dropbox or a storage area that you prefer).

 Once the meeting begins, click Record in your host meeting toolbar.
-(If you are going to record every class, you can also pre-set this in your Settings to automatically record)
+(If you are going to record every class, you can select automatic record in your Settings)

 - Students will receive a pop-up window requesting their consent to be recorded, and an audio message will play notifying everyone in the session that recording has started.

-- If you haven’t decided in Settings, click the arrow next to the Record icon to save the recording to the cloud or your local computer.
+- If you haven’t set automatic record in your Settings, click the arrow next to the Record icon to save the recording to the cloud or your local computer.

 - When you end the meeting, your recording will be processed and stored in the location you’ve selected.
 If recording to your computer, you will see a processing screen while the recordings are being saved.
 If you recorded to the cloud, you can retrieve the url to share with viewers in the Recordings tab on your Baruch Zoom Home Page.